mcassar4/mcassar4.github.io/_posts/2025-02-21-dnsClient.markdown

 layout: post
 title: "Understanding DNS: Building a Client"
 date: 2025-02-21 14:30:00 +0000
-description: "Exploring the educational journey of building a simple DNS client in Python to understand the internals of DNS queries and responses, and the broader internet process."
+description: "Building a simple DNS client in Python to understand the internals of DNS queries and responses, and the broader internet process."
 img: ../img/dns/dns.png
 tags: [DNS, Networking, Education, Python]
 ---

-# Understanding DNS: A Deep Dive into Building a Simple DNS Client

 ## Introduction

-In my quest to understand how the internet works at a fundamental level, DNS (Domain Name System) plays a critical role as the "phonebook" of the web.
-This post covers an educational project where I built a simple DNS client in Python.
-The goal was not just to send and receive DNS queries but also to decode and pretty-print responses in a manner similar to `nslookup`.
+As part of my coursework in Computer Networking, I extended my learning my embarking on a challenge to build a DNS client in Python to gain some valueable experience trying to encode, send, receive, and decode DNS queries in a manner similar to the program `nslookup`.
+This was inspired by the fact that I worked with many different protocols and RFC and SMPTE protocols in my professional internship, but am not able to discuss the applications of them.
+I would like this to be an example of my ability to read technical protocol documentation and devlelop software ontop of it.

 This project serves as a learning tool to explore the intricacies of DNS based on RFC 1035.
 It highlights the process of building a query, parsing the response, and understanding how DNS records (like A and CNAME) are encoded.
+T

 ---

 ## Purpose

 The primary purpose of this project is educational:
+- **Build Applications Atop Protocols:** Understand how to interpret techincal documentation and use it to build useful software.
 - **Research & Exploration:** Delving into the underlying process of how DNS queries and responses are structured.
 - **Understanding the Internet:** Gaining insight into how domain names translate into IP addresses and how information can be queried from DNS servers.
 - **Practical Coding Experience:** Implementing networking code in Python to interact with real-world DNS servers.